 There is no doubt that puppies are tiny bundles of enormous cuteness, but, when it comes to training, you will definitely have your hands full.
 From excessive barking to doing their business on your bed, trouble can sometimes seem to follow your adorable pup.
 Add chewing to the mix, and you’ll spend all your free time learning how to discipline a puppy and not go crazy at the same time.

-Considering that your puppy is chewing things mostly because their gums are inflamed from teething, the best way to get them to stop ruining your belongings is to redirect their interest to something else.
+Considering that your puppy is chewing on things mostly because their gums are inflamed from teething, the best way to get them to stop ruining your belongings is to redirect their attention to something else.

-I mean, let’s face it, there might be no realistic way to completely stopping a puppy from chewing.
+Let’s face it, there might be no realistic way to completely stop a puppy from chewing.
 But what you can do is get them some dog chew toys that will provide a more welcome gnaw target than your slippers or wood trims.

 So, both for their safety and your own peace of mind, it’s essential to prevent dogs from chewing.
 However, negative punishments, such as spanking or hitting your dog might only make matters worse and make your pooch become even more destructive.

-Why Does My Dog Chew Things When I Leave The House?
+Why Does My Dog Chew On Things When I Leave the House?

-How Do I Get My Dog To Stop Chewing Shoes (And Everything Else)?
+How Do I Get My Dog to Stop Chewing on Wood?

 In case your dog suffers from separation anxiety and starts chewing as soon as you leave the room, here’s what to do: